nojhamster/osu-parser/README.md

 ==========
 [![Build Status](https://travis-ci.org/nojhamster/osu-parser.png?branch=master)](https://travis-ci.org/nojhamster/osu-parser)

 A parser that converts osu files into javascript objects.
-Feel free to comment if you are interested !
+It's still at **early stage** and might get backward incompatible changes, however you can give it a try and **post issues** to help me improve it ;)

 - [Installation](#installation)
 - [Usage](#usage)